google educator group socal monthy meet pd – November 2nd, 2020

-In this publication, Dr. Rhoads’ research was highlighted in the January 27th edition of ACSA’s EdCal, which an online and print editorial of the Association of California Administrators.
-The article summarizes the research and calls upon educational leaders throughout California to build their data literacy skills in order to improve schools and districts in the 21st century.
+In this publication, Dr. Rhoads’ doctoral research was highlighted in the January 27th edition of ACSA’s EdCal, which is an online and print editorial for the Association of California Administrators.
+The article summarizes his research on data literacy and calls upon educational leaders throughout California to build their data literacy skills in order to improve schools and districts in the 21st century.
 Click the link below to read the article published on EdCal.

 Igniting Your Teaching with Educational Technology: A Resource for New Teachers (2017)